craig-db/databricks-csharp-sql-exec-api-demo/README.md

 This repo contains a simple harness for running a variable number of threads against a Databricks SQL Warehouse.
 The SQL statement used is embedded in the source file `RestDemoCmd.cs`.

 ### Preparing the Delta table
 This test harness assumes you have a table called `field_demos.airlinedata.flights`.
-If you do not have such a Delta table, you can created it from the data that resides in `dbfs:/databricks-datasets/airlines`.
+If you do not have such a Delta table, you can create it from the data that resides in `dbfs:/databricks-datasets/airlines`.

 ```
 from pyspark.sql.functions import col, concat, lit, date_format